ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

   functions that are administered under a common set of policies or operational control.
 Domains may correspond to technology boundaries (e.g., optical, IP), functional areas (e.g., access, core, data center), or administrative partitions.
-Multi‑domain SIMAP operations involve correlating topology and service information across such domains.
+Multi-domain SIMAP operations involve correlating topology and service information across such domains.

 Topology: